Authentic Arabic Bread - Basic Dough

 2. Resveratrol a plant constituent found in red and purple grapes and concentrated from the herb Polygonum cuspidatum.
 Studies show that Resveratrol is able to turn on genes in the cell linked to longevity and immune function.
 Immune regulation includes this ability to turn off genes that create inflammation.

-3. Astragalus Root is a well-known Chinese Herb traditionally used to support vitality and is found in many anti cancer and immune modulating formulas.
+3. Astragalus Rootis a well-known Chinese Herb traditionally used to support vitality and is found in many anti cancer and immune modulating formulas.
 Astragalus root is often added to soups to for its nourishing and healing properties.

-4. Milk Thistle Seed Extract Milk Thistle has been used traditionally thistlenot only for its value in enhancing normal inflammation function.
+4. Milk Thistle Seed Extract Milk Thistle has been used traditionally not only for its value in enhancing normal inflammation function.
 It has also been used traditionally to support normal liver detoxification function, lowering our body burden of toxic chemicals which is also linked to tiredness, fatigue and a loss of well-being.

 5. Ginseng Root (Panax Ginseng) is a well-known Chinese botanical medicine used for centuries for its restorative properties.
 Modern science has demonstrated its ability to lower TNFa and IL6, linked to improved energy and relief from these causes of cancer fatigue.